Knox Gear Ice Cream Maker Review

 The powerful compressor and the efficient dasher mean that the Knox Gear makes ice cream fast!
 It's not unusual for me to be extracting the ice cream from the machine after 20 minutes.

-The Knox Gear is one of the cheapest compressor ice cream makers currently available.
+The Knox Gear is one of the lowest priced compressor ice cream makers I have found.
 To be honest, I'm not sure how they're able to sell it so cheaply and still make a profit.
 But they are at the moment and I think it's a bargain.
 Check out the price of the Knox Gera at Amazon.

 3 things I don't like about the Knox Gear